Apt-Intel/creds-api-backend/Docs/Date Normatization Implementation.md

 }
 ```

-These examples demonstrate how the `dateNormalizationMiddleware` normalizes the "Log date" field to a consistent format (YYYY-MM-DD HH:mm:ss), and how the `sortingMiddleware` can then sort the normalized dates based on the specified order.
+These examples demonstrate how the `dateNormalizationMiddleware` normalizes the "Log date" field to a consistent format (ISO 8601), and how the `sortingMiddleware` can then sort the normalized dates based on the specified order.

 Note that the "Date" field remains unchanged as it's already in a standardized format.
 The sorting can be applied to either the "Log date" or "Date" field, depending on the `sortby` parameter passed to the API.